lenduracapital/LenduraCapital/replit.md

 - June 18, 2025.
 UI refinements and styling updates:
   * Changed button text from "See full list of services" to "See full list of solutions" for brand consistency
   * Updated footer background color to #a6a6a6 for improved visual appearance
-  * Reduced navigation header height by decreasing logo size and padding for more compact design
+  * Significantly reduced navigation header height with minimal padding (py-0.5 md:py-1) and compact logo sizing
-  * Applied responsive logo sizing: h-16 sm:h-18 md:h-24 lg:h-28 (down from h-20 sm:h-24 md:h-32 lg:h-40)
+  * Applied ultra-compact responsive logo sizing: h-12 sm:h-14 md:h-18 lg:h-20 for minimal header footprint
 - June 17, 2025.
 Interactive chat widget implementation (COMPLETE):
   * Created floating chat widget appearing after 3-second delay in bottom-right corner
   * Designed with signature blue (#85abe4) throughout - header, messages, and floating button